Notice of Pre-AIA or AIA Status

 Greyscale

-, and Alzheimer’s disease, is also acknowledged.
+, and Alzheimer’s disease, was also acknowledged.

-Claims 15-26 are withdrawn from further consideration pursuant to 37 CFR 1.142(b) as being drawn to nonelected invention(s), there being no allowable generic or linking claim.
+Claims 15-26 were withdrawn from further consideration pursuant to 37 CFR 1.142(b) as being drawn to nonelected invention(s), there being no allowable generic or linking claim.
 Applicant timely traversed the restriction (election) requirement in the reply filed on November 14, 2025.

 Examination